Thursday, September 28, 2023

 Run For Your Life explores the plight of new immigrants to Ireland, the Direct Provision Office which handles immigrants to the country, and the practice of honor killings in some countries.
 The main character, Azira narrates events as they settle in Ireland, but in flashbacks, also reveals why they had to flee their country, leaving behind family and culture.

 Run For Your Life offers a unique perspective on the refugee situation in Ireland.
-The colourful cover design blends together images from Azira's home country (possibly India??), colourful and sunny, and her new home in Ireland, rainy and green.
+The colourful cover design blends together images from Azari's home country (possibly India??), colourful and sunny, and her new home in Ireland, rainy and green.

 Book Details: